Glorify Christ With Your Life and Death

 Jesus says: “Very truly, I tell you, when you were younger, you used to fasten your own belt and to go wherever you wished.
 But when you grow old, you will stretch out your hands and someone else will fasten a belt around you and take you where you do not wish to go.”
 (He said this to indicate the kind of death by which he would glorify God.).
 After this He said to him, “Follow Me.”
 John 21:18-19

-Glorify Christ with your life now and then when the time comes for your death.
-Christ our Lord says, “Be not afraid.”
+Glorify Christ with your life now and then when the time comes for your death Christ our Lord says, “Be not afraid.”
 Now there are some folks who like to know what’s going to happen, how it’s going to happen, and prepare for what is to happen.
-Peter is one of those.
+Peter is one of these.
 Christ knows this and allows him to know ahead of his death that he will be lead around with a belt, mocked for his faith, and he will suffer at the hands of tormentors.
-In our text today, Peter’s second call by Christ with, “Follow Me,” instills Holy Spirit fullness of faith, hope, and His Love.
+In our text today, Peter’s command by Christ with, “Follow Me,” instills Holy Spirit fullness of faith, hope, and His Love.

 My friend, have you listened to Christ say to you, “Follow Me”?
 When satan tries to dredge up your sins and have you live in nagging guilt and quiet despair, in silent sadness and low down motivation, and says that you’ll never do life right for Christ then hear His Spirit within you saying, “Follow Me.”
 Christ’s mercy and goodness forgives and scrubs you clean; forgiven and sins forgotten.
 Greater is Jesus Christ within you then satan’s wiles within this world.
 Christ victoriously claims you, names you His disciple, energizes you with His forgiving grace and motivates you.
 Hold your head up, bring your shoulders back, walk and live with confidence in Christ.